 Considered on of Canada’s more pet friendly cities, you’ll still find some places in Kingston that you won’t be able to visit with your furry companion.
 Having said that, there are quite a few outdoor areas to take your dog while absorbing some culture.

 Maya enjoyed our leisurely stroll along the streets of Kingston, admiring the historic buildings.
 And we ended at Lake Ontario Park, where the Waterfront Trail provided a breathtaking view.

 When you visit, be sure to check out one of the many pet friendly patios, such as Chez Piggy, for a refreshing beverage before taking the 30-minute free ferry ride to Wolfe Island.
 And yes, dogs are welcome!

 Lansdowne – Visit The Weekly Outdoor Farmer’s Market

-With countless places to visit in the Thousand Islands region, where will you go on your next dog-friendly holiday?
+With countless places to visit in the Thousand Islands region, where will you go on your next pet friendly holiday?

 Learn more about taking your pets to Canada here:

-Author bio Lindsay Pereira is a pet-lov’in Montréal-based writer who’s a “mommy” to Maya, a sweet-tempered senior Labrador/Rottweiler and Muffy, a grumpy guinea pig with a serious attitude problem.
-She writes about pets at Animallama.com.
+Author bio Lindsay Pereira is a pet-loving Montréal-based writer who writes about Muffy, a grumpy guinea pig with a serious attitude problem, at Animallama.com.